Skip to content

 • environmental certifications or declarations

 Not every product will need all of these fields in the same way.
 But many future delegated acts will draw from this layer.
+It is also worth noting that the Empowering Consumers Directive (applicable from late 2026) will require robust, verifiable data to back up any generic environmental claims long before some DPP delegated acts are finalised, making this data layer an immediate priority.

 5. Traceability and evidence